 Have you evaluated whether your organization's engagement with this trade association is aligned with the goals of the Paris Agreement?

 Other, please specify Climate Leadership Council

-Is your organization's position on climate change consistent with theirs?
+Is your organization's position on climate change policy consistent with theirs?

-Has your organization influenced, or is your organization attempting to influence their position?
+Has your organization attempted to influence their position in the reporting year?